 He has delivered talks at regional, national, and overseas conferences in music scholarship, and written reviews for German Studies Review and the Journal of the Society for American Music.
-He is a correspondent and concert reviewer for ClevelandClassical.com, and an album reviewer for I Case if You Listen.
-He also runs at least one marathon each year, loves food and coffee as much as any good millennial, plays the French horn, and operates a twitter account named for the living singer-songwriter and late poet with whom he shares a last name (@sufjan_wallace).
+He is a correspondent and concert reviewer for Cleveland Classical, and an album reviewer for I Case if You Listen.
+He also runs at least one marathon each year, loves toast, coffee, and podcasts as much as any good millennial, plays the French horn, and preaches the gospels of Joanna Newsom, Kendrick Lamar, St. Vincent, and Vince Staples to anyone who’ll listen.

 This website is an informal platform for professional materials, occasional updates, and, time permitting, a blog post now and then.
 Cheers, friends!